mebjas/mebjas.github.io/_posts/2021-07-11-how-to-use-renderscript-to-convert-YUV_420_888-yuv-image-to-bitmap.md

 _Table: The numbers are computed on Pixel 4a for an 8MP (3264x2448) image_

-Do you see just how sad that Java copy was.
+Do you see just how sad that Java copy was?
 It took `83%` of net computation time.
-BTW, this total time is still faster than pure Java appraoch but slower than full native approach methoned in [How to use YUV (YUV_420_888) Image in Android](https://blog.minhazav.dev/how-to-convert-yuv-420-sp-android.media.Image-to-Bitmap-or-jpeg/).
+BTW, this total time is still faster than pure Java approach but slower than full native approach mentioned in [How to use YUV (YUV_420_888) Image in Android](https://blog.minhazav.dev/how-to-convert-yuv-420-sp-android.media.Image-to-Bitmap-or-jpeg/).

 Let's do better with a native `toNv21(..)` method.

-#### toNv21(Image image) Java Native (JNI) Appraoch
+#### toNv21(Image image) Java Native (JNI) Approach
 In this case we basically port the java copy code to native and plug it in to the Android code with JNI.
-Here I am assuming you know how to setup JNI.
+Here I am assuming you know how to set up JNI.

 Java code: